Membership types

 > USD 105.2 million | USD 3,075 |

-Organisations with 4 or more ‘sister organisations’ as members of GISF are eligible for a 15% discount on their membership fee.
+Organisations with four or more ‘sister organisations’ as members of GISF are eligible for a 15% discount on their subscription fee.
+This is not applicable to associates.

 How to join

-- Read through all the information provided below before applying.
+- Read through all the information provided below before applying to become a member or associate.

-- If your application is successful, we’ll be in touch with all the necessary information to set you up.
+- If your application is successful, we’ll be in touch with all the necessary information to set your organisation up.

 - Welcome to the GISF network!
-You can now enjoy all the benefits of membership.
+You can now enjoy all the benefits of your membership or associate status.

 Useful documents